 |NUTR 241||Why We Eat What We Eat: An Ecological Approach||3|

 |Complete 12 additional credits of NUTR courses including 6 credits at the 300-level or above||12|

 Only one of these options may be applied towards the minor.

 Some NUTR courses may be offered only once per academic year.
 Refer to the Catalog to see which semester(s) courses are typically offered.

-Students may declare their intent to pursue the Nutritional Sciences Minor on the program’s website.
+Students may declare their intent to pursue the Nutritional Sciences Minor via this online form.
 Students concurrently enrolled in a bachelor’s degree program who successfully complete the requirements for the minor will be awarded the Minor in Nutritional Sciences at the time of graduation.

 Student advising will be through the appropriate health unit at UWM.